d-uzlov/k8s-homelab/docs/k8s/kubectl-tips.md

 Local configuration:
 - edit variables in `~/.bashrc.d/998-kubeconfig.sh`
-- adjust the amount of aliases
+- adjust the amount and name of aliases in `~/.bashrc.d/999-kubectl-completion.sh`

 # Show pods from a certain node